 Research

-For the past seven years I have researched cross-cultural entertainment, exploring the intersections of gender, film, and literary theory in historical and media narratives.
+For the past seven years I have researched cross-cultural entertainment, exploring the intersections of gender, data, and theory in historical and media narratives.
 I have an MPhil in Film and Screen Studies from the University of Cambridge, and a BA in Global Studies (History) and Creative Writing (English) from Carnegie Mellon University.
-Currently, I am researching how to increase the accessibility and diversity of film archives as the Cultural Equity and Inclusion Project Specialist at the Academy of Motion Picture Arts and Sciences.
+Currently, I am researching how to increase the accessibility and diversity of film archives at the Academy of Motion Picture Arts and Sciences.

 Kuragehime by Akiko Higashimura